 NOTE 7—Once an AP affiliated with an AP MLD is removed, the other APs affiliated with the same AP MLD do not

 include the TBTT Information field for the removed AP in the Reduced Neighbor Report element.
-Further, the removed AP is not included by any of the transmitted BSSIDs of the multiple BSSID sets (if any) corresponding to the APsaffiliated with the AP MLD of the removed AP.
+Further, (#23001)the TBTT Information field for the removed AP is not included in a Reduced Neighbor Report element sent by an AP corresponding to a transmitted BSSID of a multiple BSSID set (if any), that has a nontransmitted BSSID which corresponds to an AP affiliated with the AP MLD of the removed AP.

 35.3.6.4 Link reconfiguration to the ML setup